django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 [ℹ️ See here for the live version](https://hackmd.io/ddhvq_aqS6my9gwhLddyPg)

-## Friday 30.10.2020 (WiP, upcoming Meeting)
+## Day 12.11.2020

 #### Agenda Points
 <small>TBD in in the first 5 min of the meeting</small>

-1. add new entry for next meeting from template
+1. Add new entry for next meeting from template
 1. Guest intro
 3. Varia: further points raised by Tech Committee members
     - ...